-A working solution consisting of the 17 native PCDD and PCDF congeners was prepared at a concentration of 2 $\mu$ g/mL for the TCDD, TCDF, PeCDD, and PeCDF congeners, 5 $\mu$ g/mL for the HxCDD, HxCDF, HpCDD, and HpCDF congeners, and 10 $\mu$ g/mL for the OCDD and OCDF.
+A working solution consisting of the 17 native PCDD and PCDF congeners was prepared in toluene at a concentration of 2 μ g/mL for the TCDD, TCDF, PeCDD, and PeCDF congeners, 5 μ g/mL for the HxCDD, HxCDF, HpCDD, and HpCDF congeners, and 10 μ g/mL for the OCDD and OCDF.
 The working solution was used to prepare both the lipid matrix spiking solution and the calibration standards.

-The stable isotope labeled internal standards were obtained as solutions at 50 $\mu$ g/mL concentration with the exception of the $^{13}C{12}$ -OCDD, which was provided at 10 $\mu$ g/mL.
-Separate working solutions containing mixtures of the carbon-13 labeled PCDDs and PCDFs were prepared for use in the calibration standards and the sample spiking solutions.
+The stable isotope labeled internal standards were obtained as solutions in n-nonane or isooctane at 50 μ g/mL concentration with the exception of the ${}^{13}C{12}$ -OCDD, which was provided at 10 μ g/mL.
+Separate working solutions containing mixtures of the carbon-13 labeled PCDDs and PCDFs were prepared in isooctane for use in the calibration standards and the sample spiking solutions.

 The carbon-14 radiolabeled PCDDs were used for preliminary method evaluation studies.
-The specific activity of the $^{14}$ C-2,3,7,8-TCDD (117.56 mCi/mmole) was high enough to allow recovery studies at spike levels equivalent to 10 pg/g for a 10-g sample.
+The specific activity of the $^{14}C-2,3,7,8$ -TCDD (117.56 mCi/mmole) was high enough to allow recovery studies at spike levels equivalent to 10 pg/g for a 10-g sample.

-Calibration Standards
+1. Calibration Standards

-Eight concentration calibration standards containing the 17 native and the 9 carbon-13 labeled internal standards were prepared for determining the consistency of response factors for the native PCDOs and PCDFs versus the corresponding carbon-13 congeners.
+Eight concentration calibration standards containing the 17 native and the 9 carbon-13 labeled internal standards were prepared for determining the consistency of response factors for the native PCDDs and PCDFs versus the corresponding carbon-13 congeners.
 Table 2 presents a summary of the calibration standards prepared for the method calibration study.
+The solution concentrations ($pg/\mu L$) can also be considered as equivalent to residue levels in picograms per gram of adipose.
+For example, a 1 $pg/\mu L$ concentration standard corresponds to a tissue concentration of 1 pg of PCDD or PCDF congener per gram of adipose assuming a 10-g sample is available for analysis.